 This article illustrates 5 different methods to copy unique values to another worksheet in the same workbook in Excel.
 Working with a dataset with duplicate values, we may need to get only the unique values to make a report or summary in a new worksheet.
 The methods described in this article are going to help you to extract the unique values and copy them to another worksheet.

 How to Copy Unique Values to Another Worksheet in Excel (5 Easy Ways)

 Let’s say we have a list of colors in Sheet1 that includes duplicates.
 We want to copy only the unique colors to another worksheet of the same workbook.

 1. Copy Unique Values to Another Worksheet Using Advanced Filtering Option in Excel

-Using the Advanced filtering feature of Excel, we can copy unique values to another worksheet.
+Using the Advanced filtering feature of Excel, we will get unique values and copy unique values to another worksheet.
 Here we’re going to copy the unique colors in Sheet2.

 Follow the guide below to accomplish our goal.